PTSD Awareness Month

 6. Make workplace adjustments

-There may be particular things that would be helpful to a person experience PTSD in the workplace.
+There may be particular things that would be helpful to a person experience PTSD at work.
+Even if you are working remotely.
 This could be a quiet area, or not being isolated.
 They may want to tell colleagues what has happened or not.
 Ask them what would be helpful to create a temporary workplace adjustment plan.
 This can be reviewed at 1-2-1s or whenever an amendment is needed.
-This also helps to keep someone in the workplace,which can aid recovery.
+This also helps to keep someone in the workplace, which usually aids recovery.
 Finally, encourage the person to identify other sources of support in and out of the workplace.
+PTSD UK lists treatment options for those living with PTSD.

 Post Traumatic Stress Disorder Awareness Month is dedicated to raising awareness about this life-long struggle and the people it affects, and how each of us can help make their lives just a little easier.
 I’d love to hear about what your organisation does to support people who may be experiencing PTSD.
-If you want to know more about training that can support your workplace take a look here: https://diverseminds.co.uk/solutions/training.
+If you want to know more about training that can support your workplace you can find out more here.